 Maine clams are an exceptionally healthy food prized in the kitchen for their versatility—they can be fried, baked, steamed, stuffed, eaten raw on the half shell, turned into chowders, soups, and stews, or prepared wherever a recipe takes you.
 It’s no wonder.
-Maine clams are a whole nutritional food lean in protein, rich in minerals like iron, zinc, calcium, selenium, potassium, vitamins C, B12, and A, and are high in Omega- 3 fatty acids.
+Maine clams are a whole nutritional food lean in protein, rich in minerals like iron, zinc, calcium, selenium, potassium, vitamins C, B12, and A, and are high in omega-3 fatty acids.

 A Little Bit of History on the Maine Clam

 Maine coastal waters are abundant with bivalve shellfish—scallops, oysters, mussels—but clams are a favorite dating back to the native peoples who inhabited the land down east.
 Numerous remains of clam middens, refuse heaps of clamshells, are scattered along the Maine coast down east.
-More than just a refuse pile, the ancient middens are a record of how vital clams were to the Wabanaki peoples, in their diet, migration, tools used to harvest and process food, and even currency.
+More than just a refuse pile, the ancient middens record how vital clams were to the Wabanaki peoples in their diet, migration, tools used to harvest and process food, and even currency.
 The Wabanaki name for the region of Frenchman’s Bay and Bar Harbor was known as “moneskatik”—the “clam-gathering place.”

 The early European settlers who arrived along the coast harvested clams primarily for subsistence, though accounts suggest it was a food of last resort in times of scarcity.
 When Maine became a state in 1820, it continued the Massachusetts Colonial Ordinance of 1641-1647, granting residents the right to harvest clams for family or personal use, mostly bait for cod and haddock fisheries.
 Not until the Civil War did clams become a staple.
-Fried and served to troops as a cheap food source—the war widely introduced clams into far more Americans’ diet.
+Fried and served to troops as a cheap food source—the war widely introduced clams into far more Americans’ diets.
 In the post-war years and into the twentieth century, the demand grew.
-With the ascent of leisure in American culture, tourists furthered the demand for varying types of clam dishes—steamed clams became popular as did “shore dinners,” what we now refer to as the clambake.
+With the ascent of leisure in American culture, tourists furthered the demand for varying types of clam dishes—steamed clams became popular, as did “shore dinners,” what we now refer to as the clambake.

 The Dish Determines the Clam Shell